IBM/charts/stable/ibm-transadv-dev/README.md

 You may install Transformation Advisor without using a Persistence Volume, however this has a number of limitations:
  - If the couchDB container is restarted for any reason then **all of your data will be lost**
- - If the couchDB container is restarted for any resaon you will then need to **restart the server container** to re-initialize the couchDB
+ - If the couchDB container is restarted for any reason you will then need to **restart the server container** to re-initialize the couchDB

-To use no Persistence Volumes as follows:
+To use no Persistence Volumes complete the following steps:
  - During the install you will be prompted with a list of parameter values
 -  Untick the following option **couchdb.persistence.enabled**